-To make your website loads faster, Lazy Loading is one of the best ways.
+To make your website load faster, Lazy Loading is one of the best ways.

 And not everyone focuses on this performance metric.